UnionInternationalCheminsdeFer/OSDM/index.md

 ## Roles

-The API is split between roles participants can take:
+The OSDM Model is split between roles participants can take:

 - **Fare Provider** – defining the fare and combination rules and providing them to allocators offline or online.